tisfeng/Easydict/README_EN.md

 ## Preferences

-The settings page provides some preference setting modifications, such as automatically playing word pronunciation after turning on query, modifying translation shortcut keys, turning on and off services, or adjusting the order of services, etc.
+The settings page provides some preference setting modifications, such as automatically playing word pronunciation after turning on a query, modifying translation shortcut keys, turning on and off services, or adjusting the order of services, etc.

-### Settting
+### Setting

 ![dYtfPh-1684758870](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/dYtfPh-1684758870.png)